qmoya/snippetize/README.md

 }
 ```

 Notice how `snippetize` removes the indentation from the snippet.
-It also strips any other overlapping snippet; none of the `snippet:`
+It also strips any other nested or overlapping snippet; none of the `snippet:`
 comments will leak into your text.

 You can now reference `greeter.swift` from your book’s source.
 In LaTeX, you’d